awestover/thoughts/content/5 years.md

 To explain this quote I will just give a Brandon Sanderson quote:
 > Things only have the value we give to them.
 And likewise, actions can be worth whatever we decide them to be worth.

 Well, if we have one decade, or one week, or even just one day.
-Then I'd advocate for filling the day with conscious experience.
+Then I'd advocate for filling the day with good conscious experiences in line with [[the objective]].